Gregory Shamus/Getty Images

 Brady Hoke after the loss to Ohio State noted how much red was in the crowd at Michigan Stadium.

-Michigan really doesn’t want to be here.
+Michigan doesn’t want to be here.
 After entering the final month of the season with sights set on the Big Ten championship and a Rose Bowl berth, the Buffalo Wild Wings Bowl is a disappointment.
-Former coach Rich Rodriguez took Michigan to New Year’s Day bowl game (Gator) in his third season and was fired by athletic director David Brandon.

-Despite Michigan’s November collapse, Brandon has publicly endorsed Hoke, but make no mistake: Next season begins now.
-Hoke and his coaching staff are under intense scrutiny by a fanbase dismayed by the success of arch rival Ohio State and Big Ten Champion Michigan State.
+Despite Michigan’s November collapse, David Brandon has publicly endorsed Brady Hoke, but make no mistake: Next season begins now.
+Hoke and his coaching staff are under intense scrutiny by a fanbase dismayed by the success of arch rival Ohio State and Big Ten champion Michigan State.

 Michigan showed that it has the talent to play with the top teams in the nation, but only when its offensive line steps up.
-In a blowout loss against Michigan State the offensive line was shredded; versus Ohio State the offensive line played better and Michigan nearly won.
+In a blowout loss against against Michigan State, the offensive line was shredded; versus Ohio State the offensive line played better and Michigan nearly won.

-The Kansas State offense got on roll, winning five out of its last six games and averaging 37 points scored per game.
+The Kansas State offense got on a roll in winning five out of its last six games and averaging 37 points point per game.
 Michigan can’t get into a shootout with Kansas State—it needs to put the pressure on early and never let up.